Skip to main content

 4

-• Place beef rump between two sheets of baking paper.
-Pound beef with a meat mallet or rolling pin until slightly flattened.
-Season beef with salt and pepper. • In a medium bowl, combine beef strips, garlic & herb seasoning, a pinch of pepper and a drizzle of olive oil. • Wipe out the frying pan, then return to high heat with a drizzle of olive oil.
-When oil is hot, cook beef, turning, for 5-6 minutes (depending on thickness), or until cooked to your liking.
-Transfer to a plate to rest.
+• In a medium bowl, combine beef strips, garlic & herb seasoning, a pinch of pepper and a drizzle of olive oil. • Wipe out the frying pan, then return to high heat with a drizzle of olive oil.
+When oil is hot, cook beef strips in batches, tossing, until browned and cooked through, 1-2 minutes.

 TIP: Cooking the meat in batches over a high heat helps it stay tender.